Skip to content

 Args:

-system: System prompt.
+system: System prompt (plain string).

 max_tokens: Maximum tokens in the response.